amazonlinux/amazon-linux-2023/README.md

 Many hardening features are enabled by default.
 This includes secure-boot related features such as kernel module signing, and making the kernel lockdown feature available.

 **Kernel Live Patching:**
 Amazon Linux 2022 includes kernel live patching functionality.
 This enables you to patch critical and important security vulnerabilities in the Linux kernel without reboot or downtime.
-[Not available in Preview]
+[Not available until AL2022 GA]

 ## How to get started
 ### Launching Amazon Linux 2022 via EC2 Management Console